theodelrieu/playground/docs/docs/usage/advanced.md

 void g(Iterable<T> const&) {}
 ```

-This is very handy, however there is a caveat.
-The latter version cannot be used reliably with overloads.
+This is quite handy, however there is a caveat with overloads.

 Imagine we have two aliases `Integral` and `SignedIntegral`: